 1749: Twenty-eight year old Simon von Geldern returned to Vienna from a journey which he claimed took him to North Africa, Jerusalem and other lands inhabited by Bedouins.
 The son of Joseph von Geldern, a wealthy German physician with whom he had a falling out, Simon was the great-uncle of Heinrich Heine who kindly referred to him as “an adventurer and Utopian dreamer.”

 1749: Founding Halifax, Nova Scotia.
 Within a year, Jews were living in Halifax and by 1752 there were approximately 30 Jews living in the newly founded city.
 The Jewish population would grow slowly and sporadically.
 A congregation would not be formed until the end of the 19th century.

-1787; New Hampshire becomes the 9th state to ratify the United States Constitution which means the Constitution has been ratified by enough states to make it the law of the land.
+1787; New Hampshire became the 9th state to ratify the United States Constitution which meany the Constitution had been ratified by enough states to make it the law of the land.
 New Hampshire was one of the last states to change its laws so that Jews could hold office.
 The final change took place in 1877.
 As can be seen from the attached article about the Jewish community in Bethlehem, NH, life has changed for the better for Jews living in the Granite State.

 1791(19th of Sivan, 5551): One month before his sixth birthday Aaron Isaac ben Gershon passed away in London.